 The Scotia-Glenville Board of Education is composed of seven non-paid members who serve three-year terms.
 Members are elected by the voters in the district to establish policy and govern the schools.
 The board works cooperatively with the Scotia-Glenville Central School District to ensure all students are provided with the highest quality educational experience possible.

 The Board of Education typically meets on the second and fourth Mondays of the month (though that may be altered in months with Monday holidays).
 All meetings begin at 7 p.m. unless otherwise noted.
 Meetings are held at the various school locations throughout the Scotia-Glenville community.
 Locations may change, so please check back before a meeting to confirm the location.

-2. The Board of Education, in conjunction with the administrative team, will identify alternative learning services for all students in the areas of career and technical education, distance learning, and Board of Cooperative Education Services (BOCES).
+- The Board of Education, in conjunction with the administrative team, will explore alternative learning services for all students in the areas of career and technical education, alternative programs, distance learning, and student support services.

 Interested in running for the Board of Education?